rticommunity/rtiperftest/srcDoc/introduction.rst

--  For a given publishing configuration (e.g., queue size, batching settings), sample size, and subscribing configuration (e.g., queue size, Listener vs. WaitSet) what is the throughput of my network?
+-  For a given publishing configuration (e.g., queue size, batching settings), sample size, and subscribing configuration (e.g., queue size, Listener vs. WaitSet), what is the throughput of my network?

 -  When my network is heavily loaded, what latency can I expect?

 -  For a given configuration, what is the best-case latency with no other traffic on the network?

-For examples of specific configurations, see See Example Command Lines for Running the Performance Test.
+For examples of specific configurations, see :numref:`section-command_line_examples`.

 This performance test is implemented in C++ (Traditional and Modern APIs), C# and Java.